raymoo/cmi/README.md

 Usage
 =====
 Usage documentation is provided as LDoc comments in the source files.
+To get nicely-formatted docs, you can run ldoc on init.lua.

 Implementing in your mob mod/framework
 ======================================